-- (b) the acceptance form is duly completed and is:- - (i) accompanied by share certificates in respect of the relevant shares and, if those certificates are not in the name of the acceptor, such other documents (e.g. a duly stamped transfer of the relevant shares in blank or in favour of the acceptor executed by the registered holder) in order to establish the right of the acceptor to become the registered holder of the relevant shares; or - (ii) from a registered holder or his personal representatives (but only up to the amount of the registered holding and only to the extent that the acceptance relates to shares which are not taken into account under another subparagraph of this paragraph (b)); or - (iii) certified by the offeree company's registrar or the Stock Exchange.
+- (b) the acceptance form is duly completed and is:- - accompanied by share certificates in respect of the relevant shares and, if those certificates are not in the name of the acceptor, such other documents (e.g. a duly stamped transfer of the relevant shares in blank or in favour of the acceptor executed by the registered holder) in order to establish the right of the acceptor to become the registered holder of the relevant shares; or - (ii) from a registered holder or his personal representatives (but only up to the amount of the registered holding and only to the extent that the acceptance relates to shares which are not taken into account under another subparagraph of this paragraph (b)); or - (iii) certified by the offeree company's registrar or the Stock Exchange.

 If the acceptance form is executed by a person other than the registered holder, appropriate evidence of authority (e.g. grant of probate or certified copy of a power of attorney) must be produced.

-2. Offeror's receiving agent's certificate Before an offer may become or be declared unconditional as to acceptances, the offeror's receiving agent must have issued a certificate to the offeror or its financial adviser which states the number of acceptances which have been received which comply with Note 1 to this Rule 30.2 and the number of shares otherwise acquired, whether July 2018 TC-30.3 before or during an offer period, but which do not fall within Note 8 to this Rule 30.2.
+2. Offeror's receiving agent's certificate

+Before an offer may become or be declared unconditional as to acceptances, the offeror's receiving agent must have issued a certificate to the offeror or its financial adviser which states the number of acceptances which have been received which comply with Note 1 to this Rule 30.2 and the number of shares otherwise acquired, whether before or during an offer period.
 Copies of the receiving agent's certificate must be sent to the Executive and the offeree company's financial adviser by the offeror or his financial adviser as soon as possible after it is issued.

-3. Convertible securities, warrants and options For purposes of the 50% acceptance condition, the Executive should be consulted regarding the offeror's ability to count voting rights attached to shares issuable upon the exercise of conversion or subscription rights attached to convertible securities, warrants or options which the offeror acquires during the offer period.
+For purposes of the 50% acceptance condition, the Executive should be consulted regarding the offeror's ability to count voting rights attached to shares issuable upon the exercise of conversion or subscription rights attached to convertible securities, warrants or options which the offeror acquires during the offer period.
 The Executive will normally allow the offeror to count such voting rights for this purpose provided he discloses his intention to do so in the announcement and offer document and first takes all steps which he is required to take to exercise such conversion or subscription rights for all purposes.
 Such voting rights would then be considered to be outstanding for the purpose of calculating the 50% acceptance condition.

-4. Information to offeror during offer period and extension of offer to new shares See the Notes to Rule 6 for information about the offeree company's share capital which is to be supplied to an offeror, and the offeror's obligations in relation to new shares.
-5. Dispensation from 50% acceptance condition The Executive may in exceptional circumstances permit an offer to be subject to acceptance by holders of shares carrying less than 50% of the voting rights.
-TC-30.4 July 2018
+4. Information to offeror during offer period and extension of offer to new shares

+See the Notes to Rule 6 for information about the offeree company's share capital which is to be supplied to an offeror, and the offeror's obligations in relation to new shares.

+5. Dispensation from 50% acceptance condition

+The Executive may in exceptional circumstances permit an offer to be subject to acceptance by holders of shares carrying less than 50% of the voting rights.

+6. New shares

+For the purpose of the acceptance condition, the offeror must take account of all shares carrying voting rights which are unconditionally allotted or issued before the offer becomes or is declared unconditional as to acceptances, whether pursuant to the exercise of conversion or subscription rights or otherwise.
+If in any case, for example, as a result of a rights issue, shares have been allotted in renounceable form (even if provisionally), the Executive should be consulted.

+7. Purchases